 For Proposal 1, Election of Directors for Terms Expiring in 2020, directors are elected by a majority of votes cast unless the election is contested, in which case directors are elected by a plurality of votes cast.
 A majority of votes cast means that the number of shares voted "for" a Director nominee exceeds the number of votes cast "against" the Director nominee.
-If an incumbent director in an uncontested election does not receive a majority of votes cast for his or her election, under the Company's Corporate Governance Guidelines the director is required to submit a letter of resignation to the Board for consideration by the Governance Committee.
-The Governance Committee will then make a recommendation to the Board as to whether to accept or reject the tendered resignation.
-The Governance Committee and the Board, in making their decisions, may implement any procedures they deem appropriate and may consider any factor or other information that they deem relevant.
-The Board will then act on the tendered resignation, taking into account the Governance Committee's recommendation, and will publicly disclose its decision regarding the resignation within 90 days after the results of the election are certified.
-A director whose resignation is under consideration shall abstain from participating in any recommendation or decision regarding that resignation.
-If the resignation is not accepted, the director will continue to serve until the next annual meeting of shareholders at which such director faces re-election and until such director's successor is elected and qualified.
+If an incumbent director in an uncontested election does not receive a majority of votes cast for his or her election, under the Company's Corporate Governance Guidelines the director is required to submit a letter of resignation to the Board for consideration by the Governance Committee and the Board, in making their decisions, may implement any procedures they deem appropriate and may consider any factor or other information that they deem relevant.
+The Board will then act on the tendered resignation, taking into account the Governance Committee's recommendation is under consideration shall abstain from participating in any recommendation or decision regarding that resignation.
+If the resignation is under consideration shall abstain from participating in any recommendation or decision regarding that resignation.
+If the resignation is under consideration shall abstain from participating in any recommendation or decision regarding that resignation.
+If the resignation is under consideration shall abstain from participating in any recommendation or decision regarding that resignation.